eurisko-us/eurisko-us.github.io/_pages/resources.md

 <b>Resubmissions Policy:</b> You can resubmit an assignment with corrections, and get up to 60% of the points back that you originally missed.
 For example, if you got a 70% and resubmitted after fixing all the issues in your assignment, then you could get back 60% of the original 30% that you missed, leaving you with a final score of 88%.

-<br>Note that you can only resubmit each assignment *once* -- so make sure that you fully correct the assignment before resubmitting.
+<br>Note that you can only resubmit each assignment <i>once</i> -- so make sure that you fully correct the assignment before resubmitting.
 You have as long as you need to make your corrections, so only resubmit the assignment once you're 100% sure there's nothing else you need to fix.

 </div>